Kingxukai/linux/Documentation/trace/coresight/coresight-ect.rst

 Individual trigger connection information.
 This describes trigger signals for CoreSight and non-CoreSight connections.

-Each triggers directory has a set of parameters describing the triggers for the connection.
+Each triggers directory has a set of parameters describing the woke triggers for the connection.

    * ``name`` : name of connection